What if I incur expenses in relation to my job?

 Special tools and clothing

 This is a relief that is often not claimed, because it is not widely publicised.
 It applies to many lower-paid jobs such as agricultural workers, messengers, labourers and nurses.
-You can find the full list on the HMRC website.
+You can find the full list on GOV.UK.

 Professional fees and subscriptions

 These are allowable deductions if they are amounts you have to pay in order to carry on your profession.
 HMRC also allow annual subscriptions to certain professional organisations approved by them.
-You can find the list on the GOV.UK website.
+You can find the list on GOV.UK.

 You can get tax relief for part of your household running costs if you are employed on the basis you work from home or have no choice but to work from home, and your employer does not reimburse you for any household expenses.